Joe Martin

 The game featured a geolocation mechanic that built procedural maps based on the players’ actual location.
 In 2015 it won the UK Diamond MassChallenge Award.

 The game unfortunately never launched, as our ambitions were a bit ahead of our abilities.
-We did produce a concept trailer top shop around to publishers though, but were ultimately unsuccessful in securing funding for the project.
+We did produce a concept trailer to shop around to publishers though, but were ultimately unsuccessful in securing funding for the project.

 Crywankface